How do I get our Cub Scouts excited about Cub Camps? Schedule a Cub Camp Promotion Meeting!

 Where can I find the event schedule?
 Schedules for each event will be handed out at the first “check-in”.
 Also, as soon as they are finalized for each event, a copy will also be available through each camp’s main tab (above).

 What is a Cub Scout Scholarship?
-Scholarships are financial assistance for Scouts to attend any of our council’s camps.
+Scholarships are financial assistance for Scouts to attend some of our council’s cub camps.
 Go to the Scholarships page for more details.

 BSA Annual Health Form – Go to the Health and Safety page for information.